antgel/aws-roleshell/README.md

 plugin is designed to serve as an adapter for software which is not capable of assuming a role by itself.

+It's available in PyPI, so to install:

+    $ pip install aws-roleshell

 Usage is like so:

     $ aws --profile readonly roleshell -- mycommand